 Since 2013, Sam has run Magnolia Hill Productions in association with Warner Bros.
 Television in Los Angeles, CA. With his partner Dolly Parton, they produced two television movies for NBC.
 The first, "Dolly Parton’s Coat of Many Colors", eclipsed over 16 million live viewers making it the most viewed original television movie among the Big Four Networks in six years.
 Moreover it has received overwhelming critical acclaim and has gone on to win the Movie Guide Templeton Foundation Epiphany Prize, The Christopher Award, and the Academy of Country Music Tex Ritter Award.
 The second film, "Dolly Parton’s Christmas Of Many Colors - Circle of Love", was the highly anticipated sequel to the blockbuster "Coat Of Many Colors", which aired on November 30th, 2016 on NBC, again ranking #1 in all key demos and delivering 14.5 million live viewers.
 It has also won the Movie Guide Epiphany prize, the Christopher Award, the Family Film Award, and was nominated for best Television Movie at the 2017 Primetime Emmy Awards.

 More recently, Sam has produced multiple projects for Netflix including “Dolly Parton’s Heartstrings,” an anthology series of eight movies based on the songs and life stories of his dear friend Dolly Parton.
 Each movie features an all-star cast of award-winning actors including Kathleen Turner, Ginnifer Goodwin, Delta Burke, Gerald McRaney, Bellamy Young, Patricia Wettig, Timothy Busfield, Mac Davis, Tim Reid, and Camryn Manheim!
-The “Heartstrings” episode, “These Old Bones,” won the Movieguide Faith & Freedom Award for TV, and is nominated for Best Television Movie at the 2020 Primetime Emmy Awards.
+The “Heartstrings” episode, “These Old Bones,” won the Movieguide Faith & Freedom Award for TV, a Christopher Award, and is nominated for Best Television Movie at the 2020 Primetime Emmy Awards.
 Moreover, the “Heartstrings” episode, “Two Doors Down,” won Best Individual Episode at the 2020 GLAAD Awards.
 “Heartstrings” was also honored by the 2020 PaleyFest as one of the best television series of 2019.
 Most currently, Sam finished “Christmas On The Square,” an original Netflix musical starring Dolly Parton and Christine Baranski and directed by Debbie Allen, with all new music and lyrics by Dolly!
 The project will air this holiday season.

 Sam is married to his college sweetheart Mary Donnelly Haskell, a former Miss Mississippi.
 They have two children, Sam IV, and Mary Lane.
 Sam and Mary have three grandchildren, Samuel Bond Haskell V, James Donnelly Haskell, and William Kirkpatrick Haskell, II.